My hot tub is cloudy! Find solutions here.

-Murky spa water is a surefire way to ruin an otherwise perfect day.
-And if you find yourself with a cloudy spa tub, don’t worry.
-It’s a common problem that many spa owners know all too well.
-Where does cloudy spa water come from?
+A cloudy hot-tub could really ruin a beautiful day.
+It's a common issue that many spa owners know well.
+Where does it come from?
 And how do you get rid of it?
 Today, we go over what you need to know about gray and hazy water in your hot tub.

 Algae and debris